greenelab/deep-review/sections/04_study.md

 sites but did not show significant improvements over the weight matrix matching methods [@tag:Horton1992_assessment].
 Later, SVM techniques outperformed the generative methods by using k-mer features [@tag:Ghandi2014_enhanced
-@tag:Setty2015_seqgl], but string kernel based SVM systems are limited by expensive computational cost proportional to the number of training and testing sequences.
+@tag:Setty2015_seqgl], but string kernel-based SVM systems are limited by their expensive computational cost, which is proportional to the number of training and testing sequences.

 With the advent of deep learning, Alipanahi et al.
 [@tag:Alipanahi2015_predicting] showed that convolutional neural network models